brandur/sorg/content/articles/cloud-databases.md

 development, CI, or migrated across every major cloud provider.
-Vertical scaling will go a long way for organizations [who curate their data and offload lower fidelity information that's infrequently accessed to shardable data stores](/acid#scaling).
+Vertical scaling will go a long way for organizations [who curate their data and offload lower fidelity information to less operable but more scalable data stores](/acid#scaling).

 After you're at the scale of AirBnB or Uber, something like Aurora should look interesting.
 It seems to have many of